tarungarg546/Private-Chat-Using-Socketio/README.md

-Simple chat aplication using socketio and nodeJS with no user interface(Sorry my whole purpose was learning how to using socketio and get acquainted with web.
+Simple chat aplication using socketio and nodeJS with no user interface(my whole purpose was learning how to using socketio and get acquainted with nodeJS)0

 To private msg someone who is online do "@"username Your message and it will be sent private to user with username if there exist no username will show you an error.
 )Quotes for clarity(